SBCV/Blender-Addon-Photogrammetry-Importer/doc/sphinx/source/index.rst

 Example Results (Shipped with Addon)
 ====================================
-This repository contains an example NVM file.
+This repository contains an example Colmap model.
 The imported result looks as follows.

 .. image:: ../../images/import_result.jpg
    :scale: 32 %
    :align: center

-The input images of the NVM file are located here: https://github.com/openMVG/ImageDataset_SceauxCastle.
+The input images of the Colmap model are located here: https://github.com/openMVG/ImageDataset_SceauxCastle.

 There is an import option that interpolates the reconstructed camera poses to compute a camera animation.